suitcss/suit/README.md

   styles.

 * `with-*`: Mix-in additional UI traits that are required when including optional child UI components.
-For example: "with-dropdown" to modify an element's traits as needed to work with the inclusion of a child dropdown component.
+For example: `with-dropdown` to modify an element's traits as needed to work with the inclusion of a child dropdown component.